tamizhvendan/fsharp_course/Why Should You Learn Functional Programming.md

 > You are working on a Student Management Applicaiton.
 Each student is having a name and an age.
 > You are asked to create module to sort the Students based on their name and age

 Now change the time machine to land in 2014.
-We have `LINQ` support in `C#` now which supports verbs as first class citizens
+We have `LINQ` support in `C#` now which supports verbs (functions) as first class citizens

 ```c#
 class Program